yev-ai/sai-transcription-demo/README.md

 - 1:45pm - auth is done, back to miro to determine what I should do next.
   - i decided on webrtc first. implementing /webrtc-base
 - 3:19pm - webrtc stream was harder than expected.
 1hr45left, will focus on english-english transcript.
+- 4:37pm - I am running extremely low on time.
+Going to package and deploy and start documenting issues / usability.